albertoalvarezz/albertoalvarezz-DataScience-GenAI-Submissions/README.md

 ---

-This rpostory also contains an addtional notebook that was created to support my writting for Warwick´s Mathematical Magazine, demonstrating the application of material from the module into an area of interest and potential career pathway for my future career
+This repository also contains an addtional notebook that was created to support my writting for Warwick´s Mathematical Magazine, demonstrating the application of material from the module into an area of interest and potential career pathway for my future career

   *This work is released under the MIT License*